aliisali/Tabproject776/README.md

 - Business reports and analytics
 - Calendar and scheduling
 - Feature configuration
+- **3D Model Access** - Use 3D models granted by admin for AR demonstrations
+- **AR Product Visualization** - Show products to customers using 3D models

 ### 🟢 **Employee Users**
 - Job execution and updates